preprocessed-connectomes-project/quality-assessment-protocol/docs/index.md

     2 - For output organized in the form: /output/pipeline/subject_id/output/
     3 - For output organized in the form: /output/pipeline/subject_session/output/

-For example, if C-PAC results were stored in */home/wintermute/output/pipeline_FLIRT/80386_session_1*, you wanted to run anatomical measures, and you wanted to store the subject list in *subj_list.yml*, you would invoke:
+For example, if C-PAC results were stored in participant directories of the form */home/wintermute/output/pipeline_FLIRT/80386_session_1*, you wanted to run anatomical measures, and you wanted to store the subject list in *subj_list.yml*, you would invoke:

-    qap_cpac_output_sublist_generator.py /home/wintermute/output/pipeline_FLIRT/80386_session_1 /home/wintermute/qap_analysis/subj_list.yml anat 3
+    qap_cpac_output_sublist_generator.py /home/wintermute/output/pipeline_FLIRT /home/wintermute/qap_analysis/subj_list.yml anat 3

 Below is a list of intermediary files used in the steps leading to the final QAP measures calculations.
 If you already have some of these processed for your data, they can be included in the subject list with the label on the left.
 For example, if you've already deobliqued, reoriented and skull-stripped your anatomical scans, you would list them in your subject list YAML file like so: